 - Traumatic brain injury

-Steps to take after being in a crash
+What steps should I take after being in a crash

 1. Get to a safer location